yiyins2/CS320-FA23/p1/README.md

 If you pass `cwd="????"` to `check_output`, you can run the `git log` command inside the `flask` directory that was created when you ran the `git clone` command.
 "CWD" stands for "change working directory".

-`check_output` function in the `subprocess` module (https://docs.python.org/3.10/library/subprocess.html#subprocess.check_output) returns a byte sequence; consider converting it to a string ("utf-8" encoding) and splitting it by newline (`\n`) to get a list.
-This will be useful for answering following questions.
+The `check_output` function in the `subprocess` module (https://docs.python.org/3.10/library/subprocess.html#subprocess.check_output) returns a byte sequence; consider converting it to a string ("utf-8" encoding) and splitting it by newline (`\n`) to get a list.
+This will be useful for answering the following questions.

-**Important:** if you use "git checkout" commands (as required for following exercises) to switch the current (HEAD) commit, the output of "git log" will change (it will show the current commit and prior ones, but not future commits).
-You may want to add some code that runs "git checkout main" to bring the HEAD back to the latest commit.
+**Important:** if you use `git checkout` commands (as required for following exercises) to switch the current (HEAD) commit, the output of `git log` will change (it will show the current commit and prior ones, but not future commits).
+You may want to add some code that runs `git checkout main` to bring the HEAD back to the latest commit.
 Otherwise your answer to this question might only be correct the first time you run the notebook.

 ### Q26: What are the commit numbers of the 10 earliest commits?